akhilesh96/MovieRecommendationSystem/README.md

 Typical user home page has following types of recommendations:

-1)Popular Movies: The most popular english movies as per IMDB will appear here.
+1) Popular Movies: The most popular english movies as per IMDB will appear here.

-2)Genre Based Movies: The highly rated movies which match user's interested genres appear here.
+2) Genre Based Movies: The highly rated movies which match user's interested genres appear here.

-3)User Based Movies: The Actual Recommendations based on user's ratings are shown in this category.
+3) User Based Movies: The Actual Recommendations based on user's ratings are shown in this category.

 A user can add favourites and can give 0.2 to 5.0 rating for any movie in 0.2 increments.